addedsparkle/poke-graph/README.md

-get-started | The original Apollo Server implementation from the Getting Started documents with basic Book schema and hard coded data my-first-pokemon | Schema now features a basic pokemon type and fetches data from the PokeApi hawlucha | Can now get a Pokemon by name
+get-started | The original Apollo Server implementation from the Getting Started documents with basic Book schema and hard coded data my-first-pokemon | Schema now features a basic pokemon type and fetches data from the PokeApi hawlucha | Can now get a Pokemon by name pokemon-type | get the type of the pokemon using resolver double-damage | add the damage relations for the pokemon's type using a further REST call to discover which types cause double damage